Fwep/Attack/README.md

 ## Live Chat
 Attack's main feature of live, instant messaging uses the *WebSocket* communication protocol, and in particular Rails's ActionCable module.

+* Ability to nest multiple contiguous messages from a user under one "block"
+* Hyperlinks to user's profile on messages
+* Dark Mode (aka Batman mode)